ThailerL/glass-garden/README.md

 [Try it live](https://glass.garden/) - a two-minute guided tour starts you off

-Build cloud architecture by dragging load balancers, instance groups, functions, and other AWS services onto a canvas.
+Build cloud architecture by dragging load balancers, instance groups, and AWS services onto a canvas.
 Press play, use your app, and see where requests go.

 Everything on your canvas is running real code, and your app reaches it the way it would in production: